Studies of the Fetus in the Womb

-Studies of the Fetus in the Womb are two colored annotated sketches by Leonardo da Vinci made in around 1511.
+Studies of the Fetus in the Womb are two coloured annotated sketches by Leonardo da Vinci made in around 1511.
 The studies correctly depict the human fetus in its proper position inside a dissected uterus.
 Leonardo depicted the uterus with one chamber, in contrast to theories that the uterus had multiple chambers which many believed divided fetuses into separate compartments in the case of twins.
 Leonardo also correctly drew the uterine artery and the vascular system of the cervix and vagina.

 Preparation and the studies

 Leonardo studied human embryology with the help of anatomist Marcantonio della Torre and saw the fetus within a cadaver.
 The first study, measuring 30.5×22 cm, shows the fetus in a breech position inside a dissected uterus.
 Leonardo mistakenly depicted the cotyledons in the vascular walls of the human uterus that he had previously found in a cow uterus.
 The other study, measuring 30.3×22 cm, shows female external genitalia, the supposed arrangement of abdominal muscles on the top right and fetus from different angles.
 The tablet at the top contains an Italian inscription: "Dimanda la moglie di Biagin Crivelli come il cappone alleva le oua della ghallina essendo lui imbricato" ("Ask Biagino Crivelli's wife how the capon rears and hatches the eggs of hens when he is unplucked").
-Leonardo theorized that the umbilical cord was responsible for taking the fetus’ urine outside of the uterus.
+Leonardo theorised that the umbilical cord was responsible for taking the fetus's urine outside of the uterus.